csecht/CountBOINCtasks/README.md

 For a brief description and version number, use the `--about` command line option.

-### NOTE: The prior version 4.12 is prone to freezing when tasks are suspended by user; It has been rolled back to version 4.6 until a fix is found.

 ![gcount-tasks](gcount-tasks_scrnshot.png)

 ### Stand-alone versions (no Python installation needed!)